richardyamamoto/bootcamp-react-native/notes/BUILDINGNOTES.md

 First we have to import it on index.js `import AsyncStorage from '@react-native-community/async-storage'`.
 Then we declare `async componentDidMount(prevProps, prevState){}` that will search data and mount on the screen followed by the `async componentDidUpdate(){}` to register when occurs modifications (we are going to use only prevState parameter).

-The `componenteDidUpdate` compare the previous state or propertie to the current/
+The `componenteDidUpdate` compare the previous state or propertie to the current

+---
 ### Navigation
-By default, our page component come with properties, and in this case we are going to use the `navigation()` method by declaring a `handleNavigate(){}`
+By default, our page component come with properties, and in this case we are going to use the `navigation` propertie with the `navigate()` method starting declaring a `handleNavigate(){}` function.

 Exemple: